ReQuSim: Faithfully simulating near-term quantum repeaters: Results and Discussion

 Optimizing repeater protocols with entanglement purification in mind therefore inevitably means considering these complex trade-offs.
 For the purpose of this work we only consider whether adding entanglement purification at the lowest level, \ie,~purifying only the initial entangled pairs distributed to neighboring repeater stations, can already be beneficial.

 We consider a setup with high quality memories ($T_\mathrm{dp} = 100 \text{ ms}$), which favors entanglement purification, and analyse the question of whether one step of entanglement purification at the lowest level should be performed.
-The results are depicted in Fig.~\ref{fig:manylink_epp}; they show that for this parameter set entanglement purification makes using more repeater stations viable, which in turn improves the reachable distances significantly.
-This is yet another example how the access to certain tools (like entanglement purification) makes it necessary to reevaluate other aspects of how the repeater setup is constructed.
+The results are depicted in Fig.~\ref{fig:manylink_epp}; they show that for this parameter set entanglement purification significantly changes the impact of the trade-offs being made when including additional repeater stations.
+In fact, it is what makes using more repeater stations viable in this case, which in turn improves the reachable distances significantly.
+This is one example how the use of entanglement purification can be beneficial not just when considering very low initial fidelities, but even when dealing with initial states with relatively high $F_\mathrm{init}$.
+More generally, it showcases how how the access to certain tools (like entanglement purification) makes it necessary to reevaluate other aspects of how the repeater setup is constructed.